 Park Terrace, located at 885 Sharon Circle in High Point, has one, two and three bedroom apartments.
-Park Terrace participates in the Low-Income Housing Tax Credit (LIHTC) program.
+Park Terrace participates in the Low-Income Housing Tax Credit (LIHTC) and Public Housing programs.

 Centered near major shopping, dining and area schools, Park Terrace is in the heart of High Point.
 A short drive down the road takes you anywhere you want to go, and you'll have the added convenience of being right on the High Point bus line!